-- In a large bowl, combine the first four ingredients.
+- In a large bowl, combine the first 4 ingredients.
 Add milk and mix well.
 Roll into 1-in. balls and place on a waxed paper-lined baking sheet.
-Flatten with a glass to 1/4-in.
+Flatten with a glass to 1/4-in. thickness.
 Cover and freeze for 30 minutes.

 - Microwave chocolate chips and shortening on high until melted; stir until smooth.
 Dip patties, allowing excess to drip off.
 Place on waxed paper; let stand until set.

 Nutrition Facts1 patty: 67 calories, 3g fat (1g saturated fat), 2mg cholesterol, 7mg sodium, 11g carbohydrate (10g sugars, 0 fiber), 0 protein.

 Follow along as we show you how to make these fantastic recipes from our archive.

 Dec 24, 2018

 These were ruby the first time.
 I learned not to melt the butter.
 The second and third time were nice and solid but sticky.
 I can work with that.
 These are amazing patties and the chocolate can be tweaked, milk or dark.
 I added special dark powder.
 Nice and rich.

 Followed the recipe to the letter.
 First, I could not roll the candy, it was too sticky.
 Second, I froze the patties I did make, and when I took them out to dip in the chocolate, they thawed almost immediately, so they did not dip well.
 The peppermint tasted good, but they certainly are not easy to make nor do they stay firm.
 Won't make again, I'll just buy the York patties.

 Love this simple recipe!
 I used nestles dark chocolate morsels.
 I also spray the bottom of the glass with butter spray and the candy slips right off.
 I am going to love adding these awesome candies to my Christmas packages!